 It couldn’t be more comfortable.

-The worst message that can always appear (both for a user and for you) is: “No results found”.
+The worst message a user (or you) can come across when doing a search is: “No results found.”

 Not at all.

-You have to offer similar alternatives to what they were looking for.
+What you have to do is show similar products to the one they were looking for.

 Because if they wanted Adidas swimsuits but you’ve run out, they might be interested in buying a Reebok one, right?